pytorch/tutorials/intermediate_source/torchvision_tutorial.rst

 There are two common
-situations where one might want to modify one of the available models in torchvision modelzoo.
+situations where one might want to modify one of the available models in TorchVision Model Zoo.
 The first is when we want to start from a pre-trained model, and just finetune the last layer.
 The other is when we want to replace the backbone of the model with a different one (for faster predictions, for example).